thebrokenmegane/SLI_Reborn_Project/README.md

 # About support
 Due to the global outbreak of coronavirus, I had to give up one of my GPUs due to financial problems.
 Therefore, unless I get a pair of GPUs of the same type, I will not be able to test or support you.
 Therefore, I would be happy if you could improve this profile.
 I will try to answer your problems and questions as best I can, but will not be quick to respond.
 I have a lot of work to do, and I rarely have access to a PC.
-But I will try to help as much as I can.
+But I will try to help you as much as I can.

 # Special thanks
 Orbmu2k -- Thanks to you, I was able to create this profile.
 Thank you very much.